youssefkhalifa04/YUCCA-INFO/README.md

    - **Deadline**: Select the project deadline.

 2. Click the **Envoyer le projet** button to submit your project.
 After submission, you will see a toast notification indicating whether the submission was successful or failed.

-## Contributing 🤝

-1. Fork the repository 🍴
-2. Create a new branch (`git checkout -b feature-name`) 🌱
-3. Commit your changes (`git commit -am 'Add new feature'`) 💬
-4. Push to the branch (`git push origin feature-name`) 📤
-5. Create a new Pull Request 🚀

 ## License 📜